ohhhyeahhh/SiamCAR/README.md

 ## 6. Cite
-If you use SiamCAR in your work please cite our paper:
+If you use SiamCAR in your work please cite our papers:
 > @InProceedings{Guo_2020_CVPR,
    author = {Guo, Dongyan and Wang, Jun and Cui, Ying and Wang, Zhenhua and Chen, Shengyong},
    title = {SiamCAR: Siamese Fully Convolutional Classification and Regression for Visual Tracking},